craftcms/docs/docs/commerce/1.x/docs/events-reference.md

 - Is a custom Element Type (See Craft docs on [Element Types](https://craftcms.com/docs/plugins/working-with-elements))

-- Its element type's model inherits from the Base Purchasable Abstract Class located at: `plugins/commerce/Commerce/Base/Purchasable.php`
+- Its element type’s model inherits from the Base Purchasable Abstract Class located at: `plugins/commerce/Commerce/Base/Purchasable.php`

-- Its element type's model meets the `Purchasable` interface.
+- Its element type’s model meets the `Purchasable` interface.
 The Interface class is found in `plugins/commerce/Commerce/Interfaces/Purchasables.php`

 - Persists itself as an Element with the `craft()->commerce_purchasables->saveElement()` method anywhere you would usually use `craft()->elements->saveElement()`

 ## Interface

-To meet the Purchasable Interface, these core methods need to exist on the element type's model.
+To meet the Purchasable Interface, these core methods need to exist on the element type’s model.

 ### `getDescription()`